uabrc/uabrc.github.io/docs/cheaha/software/modules.md

 To reduce unexpected behavior and/or to get rid of Lmod errors,

-1. Avoid using `module load` in `.bashrc`.
+1. Avoid using `module load` in `$HOME/.bashrc`.
 Instead, create a bash script with the module load commands and source it each time to load the modules needed in a shell/[sbatch script](../slurm/submitting_jobs.md).
 Here is an example of loading module in a bash script named `module_test.sh` and compilation,

     ```bash
     #!/bin/bash